 MyPanera offers loyalty program members exclusive invitations, experiential opportunities like baking with Panera bakers, preview tastings of new menu items, as well as recipes, cooking tips and surprises such as a free bakery-cafe menu item.
 The program becomes increasingly personalized as a member frequents Panera and spends more time in the program.

 Qdoba Rewards is a program designed to show appreciation to loyal guests.
-Guests pick up a card at any Qdoba location, register it online and start earning points by using their card with their next purchase.
+Guests pick up a restaurant rewards card at any Qdoba location, register it online and start earning points by using their card with their next purchase.
 Guests receive a free entree each time their account reaches 1000 points.
-Guests also get a special birthday gift and exclusive member only offers.
+Guests also get a special birthday gift and exclusive member-only offers.